 A dog crate should be high on the list for any dog owner.
 It really is a valuable asset for any new puppy owner, helping with the training period and the general settling in of your new pup.
-We’d suggest a 30” crate for a Cavapoo.
-Add a cover so your pup has privacy - this will also help with the nighttime routine as you can roll the doors down to help teach when it’s bedtime and when it’s morning time.
+Adding a cover so your pup has some privacy and a quiet place to go is also a good idea.
+This will also help with setting a good nighttime routine as you can roll the doors down to help teach when it’s bedtime and when it’s morning time.

 A good quality, washable puppy bed that will fit in your crate is a must.
-The truffle bed is a really great option; the neutral colour looks stylish and it can be washed in case of accidents.
-It also fits neatly into one half of the 30" crate leaving room for puppy pads and a water bowl.
+The cosy & calm puppy box bed is a really great option; the choice of stylish fabrics can be washed in case of accidents.
+It also fits neatly into one half of the crate leaving room for puppy pads and a water bowl.

-A must for all new puppy parents - your puppy won’t be able to hold themselves for long in the first couple of weeks so puppy pads will give them somewhere to relieve themselves when they don’t make it outside in time.
-They are good to put in one side of your crate at nighttime and also to pop down in a corner of the playpen.
+A must for all new puppy parents - your puppy won’t be able to hold themselves for long in the first couple of weeks, so puppy pads will give them somewhere to relieve themselves when they don’t make it outside in time.
+These items are good to put in one side of your crate at nighttime and also to pop down in a corner of the playpen.

-In the first few weeks that you bring your puppy home you will want to give your pup specific areas of the house to roam freely.
-This can either be a room, or a partitioned part of the room - a playpen is the perfect option for most people as they can be moved when needed.
-Keep water and a puppy pad down in there as well as things to keep them occupied.
+In the first few weeks after you bring your Cavapoo puppy home, you will want to give your pup specific areas of the house to roam freely.
+This can either be a room or a partitioned part of a room.
+A puppy playpen is the perfect option for most people as they can be moved when needed.

 Small sized food and water bowls suitable for your little pup are an essential.
 You may want to consider a slanted shape as they grow up to cater for their floppy ears.
 We’d also suggest a set of crate bowls for their crate and a travel bowl or two for when they’re out about - ideal for vet trips, day trips and holidays!

 Whilst Cavapoos love a snuggle on the sofa with you, they are also energetic and playful.
 You will soon want to get your puppy trained on a lead so you can get out and about for walks to burn some energy.
 We’d suggest a harness for walking as it will be more comfortable than a collar when your pup is first learning and will offer more control.
-The harnesses and leads from Ruffwear are our choice as they are super durable and are available in a range of stylish colours.
+The harnesses and leads in our puppy walking section are super durable and are available in a range of stylish colours.

 Cavapoos are playful little things and a range of toys will help keep them occupied and their minds active.
 Buy a variety of different toys and rotate them so they don’t get bored.
 Chew toys will help with their teething stage and also help prevent them from chewing furniture or their bed.
 Cuddly snuggle toys will give them something to soothe them to sleep and a throwing toy or two will offer you both an opportunity to play together when you’re outside.
 Remember to put a chew toy and plush in the crate and pen to keep them occupied when they’re inside.